Samsung Galaxy Note II

-The Samsung Galaxy Note II (or Galaxy Note 2) is an Android phablet smartphone.
+The Samsung Galaxy Note II (unofficially known as the Samsung Galaxy Note 2) is an Android phablet smartphone.
 Unveiled on August 29, 2012 and released in October 2012, the Galaxy Note II is a successor to the original Galaxy Note, incorporating improved stylus functionality, a larger 5.5 in screen, and an updated hardware and casing design based on that of the Galaxy S III.

 The Note II was released to positive critical reception for its improvements over the original Galaxy Note, and sold over 5 million units within only its first two months of availability.
 Samsung announced a successor to the Galaxy Note II, the Galaxy Note 3, on September 4, 2013.

 History

 The Galaxy Note II was unveiled at IFA Berlin on August 29, 2012, and released in multiple markets at the beginning of October 2012.
 Samsung sold more than 3 million units within the first 37 days and it crossed 5 million in two months of its release.